 For straightforward requests, e.g. the use of an English dictionary if English is not your first language, you do not need to refer to a Disability Adviser.

-Applications for special arrangements should be made to the Academic Registrar as soon as possible, ideally before the end of January for the main summer examination period, to ensure that the appropriate arrangements can be put in place.
+Applications for special arrangements should be made with a Disability Adviser as soon as possible, ideally before the end of January for the main summer examination period, to ensure that the appropriate arrangements can be put in place.
 You should note that special arrangements cannot be made until your application has been formally agreed by the University.
 In consequence, retrospective consideration cannot be given to work already assessed.
-However, if formal agreement is reached after work has already been assessed, you may submit evidence of Extenuating Circumstances to the Academic Registrar, but this will not lead to an automatic review of the work.
+However, if formal agreement is reached after work has already been assessed, you may submit evidence of Extenuating Circumstances, but this will not lead to an automatic review of the work.
 It is for this reason that it is in your interest to seek advice from a Disability Adviser, and to submit your application as early as possible.